SonkeWohler/.vim/convert.md

 It is important that we don't just link `nvim` with `neovim`, becuase `nvim` will have plugin files from packer in it.
 These will be replacing the git submodule files, while packer code in lua is replacing our gitmodule.

+I will have to remember to add setups for 'TSInstall all' and whatever LSP requires.